purwar1997/data-fetcher/Readme.md

 ## Description

-This project is a simple react app to fetch data from an API.
-It is created using HTML, CSS and React.js.
+This project is a react app to fetch data from an API.

 ## Things I learnt by creating this project :-

-- How to use `useEffect()` hook to manually update the DOM
+- How to use `useState` and `useEffect` hooks
-- What is `Axios` and how to use its `get()` method to fetch data from an API
+- What is `Axios` and how to fetch data from an API
-- What is `optional chaining operator (?.)` and how to use it
+- How to store data inside browser's `local storage`

 ### Preview of the project :-